stylekit/stylekit.github.io/_posts/2017-01-26-two-finger-swipe.md

     }
     /**
      * Detects 2 finger (left/right) swipe gesture
-     * NOTE: either of 3 enums is returned. .leftSwipe, .rightSwipe .none
+     * NOTE: either of 3 enums is returned: .leftSwipe, .rightSwipe .none
      * TODO: also make up and down swipe detectors, and do more research into how this could be done easier.
 Maybe you even have some clues in the notes about gestures etc.
      * Conceptually:
      * 1. Record 2 .began touchEvents